 What kind of Calcium Study Was This?

-The study people are talking about was published in the British Medical Journal in July 2010.
-This study was actually a compilation of other studies on calcium and looked at heart attack and other outcomes from 11 different calcium studies which all totaled included, 12,000 people.
-In each study, people received more than 500 mg calcium a day.
+The study people are talking about was published in the British Medical Journal.
+This investigation was actually a compilation of previous studies on calcium and looked at heart attack and other outcomes from 11 different calcium clinical trials which all totaled included, 12,000 people.
+In each study, people received more than 500 mg of calcium a day.

 These facts are important because the results may not hold true for those who take less than 500 mg of calcium a day.
 All studies used calcium only.

 In other words, none of these were studies of calcium and vitamin D.

 Also, this study did not directly investigate calcium and heart attacks; rather, the researchers asked those who did previous calcium studies about the side effects they observed.
 This is important to remember.

 The study found that calcium supplements resulted in a 31% increased chance of a heart attack compared to those who did not take calcium supplements.
 Calcium was also associated with a non-significant increased risk for stroke and overall death.
 Non-significant means it wasn't “statistically significant.”
 It doesn't mean you shouldn't pay attention to it because it's definitely “significant” if it happens to you.

 The risk of a heart attacks seemed to be greatest when people already were getting over 800 mg of calcium from their foods.
 This was seen in both men and women.

 This study is actually a follow-up to another investigation published in 2008 in the British Medical Journal which also found more heart attacks in those who took calcium supplements.
 This other study involved 1471 older women (average age 74) who were followed for 5 years.